 How Does Canada’s Birth Rate Compare with Other Countries?

-While Canada’s birth rate has been in decline for many decades, it is still higher than many other countries around the world.
-In 2022, the lowest birth rate was in Ukraine where only 5.1 babies were born per 1,000 people.
-However, that low rate is likely to have been caused by the war.
+While Canada’s birth rate has been in decline for many decades, it is still higher than in many other countries around the world.
+In 2025, the lowest birth rate in the world was recorded in Vatican City, with an estimated 4.6 live births per 1,000 people.

-The highest birth rates are found in African countries with Niger having the highest birth rate in 2022 with 44.7 live births per 1,000 people.
-It was followed by Somalia and Chad.
-Both countries had a birth rate of 42.6.
+The highest birth rates continue to be found in African countries, with Niger at the top of the list in 2025 with roughly 44.5 live births per 1,000 people.
+It was followed by the Central African Republic (42.3) and then Chad and Somalia (each with around 42.1).

 Number of Births in Canada